5 Reasons to Study GCSE’s at a College

 However, as we learn more and more about the multiplicity of learning styles, the one size fits all approach of traditional schools is becoming increasingly tired in the eyes of many students and their families.

 This is where independent colleges can play a crucial role.
 Many students across the country will choose to attend institutions like these to study A-Levels.
-However, many of these colleges also offer intensive and comprehensive GCSE courses which more and more students are taking advantage of.
+However, many of these a level colleges also offer intensive and comprehensive GCSE courses which more and more students are taking advantage of.
 Yet these courses at independent colleges are still somewhat of a hidden gem for students who do not fit the mould of the traditional school setting.

 But what are the pragmatic benefits of studying GCSE’s at an independent college?
 We discussed with a leading independent college in London, Ashbourne College, about some of the factors that can make for a highly enjoyable, and most importantly impactful, educational experience.